 We offer true seasoned dry premium firewood at great prices.
-Available for pick-up in Alpharetta GA and delivery to Cumming, Alpharetta, Canton, Roswell, Crabapple, Milton, Woodstock, Johns Creek, Ball Ground and Suwanee Georgia.
+Available for pick-up in Cumming GA and delivery to Cumming, Alpharetta, Canton, Roswell, Crabapple, Milton, Woodstock, Johns Creek, Ball Ground and Suwanee Georgia.

 What makes our firewood better?
 We use only oak and hickory firewood.
 No cherry, poplar, gum or other similar lower grade wood.
-Not only is our firewood seasoned for a minimum of 8 months, we store it in a barn, protected from rain which delays drying and leads to moldy, rotten wood.
-Our barn dried firewood will produce more heat and less smoke than firewood that has only recently been split or firewood that has been stored outdoors.
+We also split and store our wood indoors to insure it is properly seasoned and protected from rain which delays drying and leads to moldy, rotten wood.
+Our indoor dried firewood will produce more heat and less smoke than firewood that has only recently been split or firewood that has been stored outdoors.
 Properly seasoned firewood lights easier, produces more heat, and generates less smoke and creosote than improperly seasoned firewood.
 Inquire about how long wood has been split when ordering as split time is the primary factor in how well wood is seasoned because it opens the wood grain allowing the wood to dry much more rapidly than when it is simply stacked in logs.
 See pricing below and more firewood info:

 Cord – stacked 4’ x 4’ x 8’ or a single row stacked 4’ x 24’ basically 128 cubic feet

 1/2 cord – stacked 2’ x 4’ x 8’ or a single row stacked 4’ x 12’